MiBruce/learngit/readme.txt

-Git is a free software.
+#Git is a free software.
+How do we solve merge conflicts?